 The Importance of a Memorandum of Land Contract

-I recently prepared a land contract for the Seller of an investment home to her current tenant.
+I recently prepared a land contract for the seller of an investment home to her current tenant.
 As part of the process, I drafted a Memorandum of Land Contract (“Memorandum”) for the parties’ endorsement.
-In the past, my seller had sold several properties on land contract, but had never seen a Memorandum before.
-She questioned it’s need and importance.
+In the past, my seller had sold several properties on a land contract but had never seen a Memorandum before.
+She questioned its need and importance.
 I explained to her the following:

-A Memorandum of Land Contract (“Memorandum”) is a legal document that evidences the relationship between a property owner and the purchaser under land contract.
+What a Memorandum Is.
+A Memorandum of Land Contract (“Memorandum”) is a legal document that evidences the relationship between a property owner and the purchaser under a land contract.
 To be effective, it needs to be filed or recorded in the county property records where the property is located.
 The Memorandum of Land Contract will specify the name of both the seller and the buyer of the property, the common and legal address of the property and the date on which the agreement was entered.
-Inserting additional terms into the Memorandum is at the discretion of either party, but one of the reasons to use a Memorandum is to keep details to a transaction private.
+Inserting additional terms into the Memorandum is at the discretion of either party, but one of the reasons to use a Memorandum is to keep details of a transaction private.

-A Memorandum can elaborate on the terms of the purchase such as the term of the agreement, or the monthly payment, but that really isn’t necessary.
-The real purpose of the Memorandum serves as notice to the “world” that a subject property is under a seller -financed purchase agreement.
-There is no law that requires a Memorandum for a land contract to be valid, however, it is highly recommended for both Seller and the Buyer that one is properly drafted and recorded.
+What a Memorandum Isn’t.
+A Memorandum can elaborate on the terms of the purchase, such as the term of the agreement, or the monthly payment, but that really isn’t necessary.
+The real purpose of the Memorandum serves as notice to the “world” that a subject property is under a seller-financed purchase agreement.
+There is no law that requires a Memorandum for a land contract to be valid; however, it is highly recommended for both seller and the buyer that one is properly drafted and recorded.

+Why a Memorandum Is Important to the Purchaser.
 Without a Memorandum filed in the county property records, third parties wouldn’t be aware that the buyer’s intended property is already under a purchase agreement.
 Otherwise, an unscrupulous seller could impair the marketability (the ability to sell free of any encumbrances) of the property by, for instance, taking a mortgage out on the property.
-Or even worse, the seller could turn and and sell the property to another buyer.
+Or even worse, the seller could turn around and sell the property to another buyer.
 Generally, in most states, this ‘second buyer’s” interest is protected against the initial purchaser who failed to file their land contract interest.
-The only time a lender or prospective purchaser could even know that a property has already been purchased or pledged, would be when a title search revealed the recorded Memorandum.
+The only time a lender or prospective purchaser could even know that a property has already been purchased or pledged would be when a title search revealed the recorded Memorandum.

 There are other precautions and provisions that one can use when drafting a land contract that would prevent a seller from encumbering a property without notifying the buyer, but none is more effective than the recording of the Memorandum.
-I have counseled many a purchaser buying on land contract who has come to me only after they had learned that their seller sold the property out from under them.
-A filed Memorandum would have stop this type of seller misconduct.
+I have counseled many purchasers buying on a land contract, who have come to me only after they had learned that their seller sold the property out from under them.
+A filed Memorandum would have stopped this type of seller misconduct.

-Most lending institutions require that the land contract as evidenced by the Memorandum, be recorded before the bank will lend.
-The bank is usually looking for at least 12 months of ‘seasoning.’
-A loan is considered “seasoned” when their is a verifiable payment history for a specified length of time.
+Most lending institutions require that the land contract, as evidenced by the Memorandum, be recorded before the bank will lend.
+The bank is usually looking for at least 12 months of “seasoning”.
+A loan is considered “seasoned” when there is a verifiable payment history for a specified length of time.
 A lender is not likely to lend otherwise.
 Recorded Memorandums serve to legitimize the existence of a transaction with the essential terms of the underlying contract: start date, parties, property address and amount of the sale.

 About David: As a real estate attorney and “former bank insider, ” author David Soble not only ‘talks the talk, but “walks the walk, ” with over 25 years of practical real estate and legal experience gained from his ownership interests in hundreds of mortgages, notes, and income producing properties.
 David has successfully represented numerous banks, lenders, investors and consumers on both sides of the negotiation table in thousands of transactions.